 Becoming Financially Fit: As you embark on your journey to financial fitness, remember the following: maintain a disciplined budget, keep your total credit utilization between 10-30%, pay EVERYTHING on time, and be patient.
 Both personal and business finances require careful management.
 Most companies want to know that when you're extended credit, you'll pay it back.
 As a rule, don't charge/spend money that you can't afford to pay off within the same month, if possible.

-Also, once you start establishing a healthier relationship with money & credit, DON’T START APPLYING FOR EVERYTHING!
-Having too many inquiries and hard pulls on your credit will also hurt you.
-Be very methodical and intentional on where and when you ask for money that you will have to pay back.
+One Final Note: As you start establishing a healthier relationship with money and credit, don’t start applying for every credit opportunity that comes your way!
+Having too many inquiries and hard pulls on your credit can hurt your score.
+Be very methodical and intentional on where and when you ask for credit.